 Typical cost of installing the most popular type of residential roof in US – Architectural Asphalt Shingles is between $5,430 and $7,670, but can vary based on your location and many other parameters.

 Your estimated roofing costs include all materials, accessories & installation labor by a licensed & insured roofing contractor near you.

-Simply input your roof slope and basic measurements, choose the desired roofing material and get your results.
+Simply input your roof size (ground measurements), slope, and choose the desired roofing material and get your results.

 How To Use Roof Replacement Calculator